-Losing a loved one is one of life’s most challenging experiences, and navigating professional responsibilities during such a time can feel overwhelming.
+Losing a loved one is one of life’s most challenging experiences, and managing professional responsibilities during such a time can feel overwhelming.
 If you are searching for a bereavement leave FAQ, you are likely looking for clarity on your rights, your company's obligations, and how to balance mourning with your career.
 Bereavement leave, often referred to as funeral leave or compassionate leave, is the time an employee takes off following the death of a family member or close friend.

 Understanding the Basics of Bereavement Leave